Jamaal Tinsley: Memphis Grizzlies (2009–2010)

 On November 14, 2009, the Memphis Grizzlies signed Tinsley as a free agent.
-Chris Wallace, the General Manager of the Grizzlies, stated that he "was the best available player out on the board."
-The Grizzlies did not guarantee Tinsley a starting spot, but told him he would be allowed to compete for the point guard position.
+Chris Wallace, the General Manager of the Grizzlies, stated that he "was the best available player out on the board" and was "a proven commodity as a playmaker" due to his veteran resume in the NBA.

 Los Angeles D-Fenders (2011)

 On November 3, 2011, Tinsley was picked 1st overall by the Los Angeles D-Fenders in the NBA Development League Draft.
 Tinsley played eight games with the D-Fenders and averaged 9.9 points, 3.1 rebounds, and 7.6 assists per game.

 Utah Jazz (2011–2013)

 On December 12, 2011, Tinsley was signed by the Utah Jazz, along with Keith McLeod, and Trey Gilder.

 On June 29, 2012, the Jazz exercised the team option on Tinsley's contract to keep him under contract for one more season.

 On October 26, 2013, he re-signed with the Jazz.
 He would only play 8 games with the team and on November 12, 2013, he was waived by the Jazz.
-Tinsley's final NBA game was during his 8-game span with the Utah Jazz as his final game was played on November 11, 2013 (the day before he was waived) in an 81 - 100 loss to the Denver Nuggets.
-In his final game, Tinsley recorded 3 assists and 1 rebound but no points.